2018 Michigan State Spartans football team: Roster

-Position key

 Coaching staff

 On January 2, 2018, Harlon Barnett was hired as defensive coordinator for Florida State, leaving the Spartans after spending the previous 14 years with head coach Mark Dantonio.
 On January 19, the school announced that co-defensive coordinator Mike Tressel was promoted to defensive coordinator with the departure of Barnett.

 Also on January 19, former Kent State head coach Paul Haynes was hired as the secondary coach.
-Haynes, who was fired from Kent State after five seasons as head coach, returned to the Spartans after serving as defensive backs coach from 2003–04.
+Haynes, who was fired from Kent State after five seasons as head coach, returned to the Spartans after serving as defensive backs coach from 2003 to 2004.
 On January 22, the school announced the hiring of former Kent State offensive coordinator Don Treadwell, who had coached with the Spartans on two prior occasions, as a defensive backs and special teams coach.
 On February 1, the school hired Chuck Bullough as defensive ends coach.

 Game summaries

 Utah State

 The Spartans opened the 2018 season under the lights at home against Mountain West opponent Utah State.

 Utah State received the opening kickoff and took little time scoring on their opening drive, taking only just over two minutes to score on a Jordan Love one-yard run.
 The MSU offense stalled at midfield on their first drive, but Matt Coghlin made a 49-yard field goal to put the Spartans on the board, 7–3.
 After a turnover on downs on the following Utah State possession, Michigan State added another field goal, bringing them within a point.
 The second quarter featured sloppy play from both teams.
 As Michigan State was driving into Utah State territory, Brian Lewerke was sacked and attempted to throw the ball away.
 After review, the officials determined that Lewerke had not completed a forward throwing motion, that he had fumbled the ball, and it was recovered by Utah State.
 However, the Aggies did not score off of the turnover.
 Several possessions later, the Aggies committed a turnover of their own when Jordan Love threw an interception that resulted in Michigan State points when Brian Lewerke connected with Cody White on a seven-yard pass for a touchdown.
 The score gave the Spartans their first lead of the game, 13–7.
 Utah State answered with a touchdown of their own on the following possession, retaking the lead 14–13.
 The Spartan offense drove deep into Utah State territory and Felton Davis scored on a 10-yard touchdown pass from Brian Lewerke with 28 seconds left in the half to give MSU a 20–14 lead at halftime.